-In the Asia-Pacific region, the early adopters of privacy and data protection laws - Australia, New Zealand and Hong Kong - have been joined by most of the other major jurisdictions.
+In the Asia-Pacific region, the early adopters of privacy and data protection laws - Australia, New Zealand and Hong Kong SAR - have been joined by most of the other major jurisdictions.
 In early 2017, Australia amended its privacy act to introduce data breach notification requirements replacing the previous voluntary regime.
 China adopted a comprehensive Cybersecurity Law that came into effect on 1 June 2017.
-The Cybersecurity Law contains a data localisation requirement applicable to operators of critical information infrastructure.
-A draft regulation would expand restrictions on cross-border data transfers to all 'network operators'.
+China's Cybersecurity Law contains a data localisation requirement applicable to operators of critical information infrastructure.
+A draft regulation would expand restrictions on cross-border data transfers to all network operators.
 The law also imposes personal information protection obligations (eg, notice and consent requirements) on network operators, in addition to a data breach notification requirement and obligations to implement cybersecurity protocols.
 Additional regulations and guidelines also are being considered in relation to the Cybersecurity Law, including draft guidelines concerning the security assessment of cross-border transfers of personal information and important data.
-Furthermore, on 1 May 2018, the Information Security Technology -Personal Information Security Specification (the Specification) came into effect in China, providing a best practices guide for the processing of personal information.
+Furthermore, on 1 May 2018, the Information Security Technology -Personal Information Security Specification (the Specification) came into effect in China, providing a best practice guide for the processing of personal information.
 While the Specification is not binding and cannot be used as a direct basis for enforcement, agencies in China can still use the Specification as a reference or guideline in their administration and enforcement activities.

 In April 2018, the Hong Kong Privacy Commissioner for Personal Data announced plans to review and update the 1996 data protection law in light of the GDPR and recent large-scale data breaches affecting Hong Kong citizens' personal data.

 In December 2016, Indonesia adopted its first data protection law, which focuses on the processing of personal information through electronic media.

 Japan amended its Personal Information Protection Act in September 2015, creating an independent data protection authority and imposing restrictions on cross-border data transfers (which took effect in September 2017).
 On 17 July 2018, the EU and Japan successfully concluded negotiations on a reciprocal finding of an adequate level of data protection, thereby agreeing to recognise each other's data protection systems as 'equivalent'.
 This will allow personal data to flow legally between the EU and Japan, without being subject to any further safeguards or authorisations.
 The Personal Data Protection Standard in Malaysia came into force in December 2015 and complements the existing data protection law.
 The Malaysian data protection authority recently launched a public consultation on the rules regarding cross-border data transfers, which included an initial 'whitelist' of jurisdictions deemed adequate for overseas transfers.
 In the Philippines, the implementing rules for the Data Privacy Act of 2012 took effect in September 2016 and the law introduced GDPR-inspired concepts, such as a data protection officer designation and 72-hour breach notification requirements.
-Having one of the most advanced data protection regimes in the region,

-Singapore passed its Cybersecurity Act in February 2018, which provides a national framework for the prevention and management of cyber incidents.
+Having one of the most advanced data protection regimes in the region, Singapore passed its Cybersecurity Act in February 2018, which provides a national framework for the prevention and management of cyber incidents.